strvcom/atlas.js/packages/atlas/README.md

-# @atlas.js/core
+# @atlas.js/atlas

-A meta-package containing all the important bits and pieces to start working with @atlas.js right away.
+The core of Atlas.js.
+This package contains all the important bits and pieces to start working with @atlas.js right away.

 This package includes:

-- [`@atlas.js/application`][atlas-application]
+- The main `Atlas` class
 - [`@atlas.js/service`][atlas-service]
 - [`@atlas.js/hook`][atlas-hook]
 - [`@atlas.js/action`][atlas-action]